onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 ^^^^^^^^^^^^

-VNFCs should be independently deployed, configured, upgraded, scaled, monitored, and administered (by OpenECOMP).
+VNFCs should be independently deployed, configured, upgraded, scaled, monitored, and administered (by ONAP).
 The VNFC must be a standalone executable process.

 API versioning is one of the biggest enablers of independence.
 To be